KBirenheide/text-classifier-tools/readme.md

 ## 🔥 Training a Model (`train.py`)
 ### **Basic Usage**
-To train a model using a labeled dataset:
+To train a model using a labeled dataset and labeled testset:
 ```bash
 python3 train.py dataset.json --name my-classifier --evaluate testset.json
 ```
+### 📜 Input Files
+datasets should be in .json form and contain a json array of objects with the alues "text" and "label", where "text" contains the to-be-classified text, and "label" a binary classification of 1 (true) or 0 (false).
+So, if you were to prepare a dataset with a "spam/ham" column, you would map it to "label" as 1 for "spam" and 0 for "ham".

 ### **Optional Arguments**
 | Argument | Description |